virlie/w2fridayProject/README.md

 There are no known bugs.

 Support and contact details
-Please feel free to contact virliejoyp@yahoo.com for questions
+Please feel free to contact virliejoyp@yahoo.com for questions or text me at (503)444-1808

 Technologies Used
-css git html
+css git html jquery bootstrap jscripts

 License
 This software is licensed under the MIT license.